qtzar/auth0-spring-security-mvc/README.md

 ----

-## Default Configuration
+## Auth0Config

+This holds the default Spring configuration for the library.

+Note the above.
+The expectation is that this library will receive the following properties.

+Please see the samples project for this library for an example where an `auth0.properties` is placed on the classpath.
-Here is a listing of each of the configuration options and their meaing.
-If you are writing your Client application using `Spring Boot` for example, this is as simple as dropping the following file (`auth0.properties`) into the `src/main/resources` directory alongside `application.properties`.
+Using `Spring Boot` for example, this is as simple as dropping such a properties file into the `src/main/resources` directory alongside `application.properties` (or just updating `application.properties` itself).

-Here is an example of a populated `auth0.properties` file:
+Here is an example:

 ```
 auth0.domain:arcseldon.auth0.com